huangc/WGvarSNP/README.md

 5. Cleanup files with `sh xcleanup`
 6. Find main outputs in ${WORK_DIR}/data.

+### Data retrieval and workflow execution is implemented and documented in aptly named sub-directories.
+prereq/: retrieval and storage of TRegGA processed reads; retrieval and storage of reference genomes, preparation of BLAST+ database for reference genome. doc/: reference and tutorial documents. bin/: ancillary codes and scripts. run/: main scripts and execution results. data/: final outputs and reports.

 ## Notes:
 1. The workflow default to run a test case using 10% reads from rice cultivar Zhengshan97 against reference rice Japponica Chr10.
 2. PREREQ.sh submits a job to retrieve and index the reference genome.
 Make sure the job is done before proceeding to the next step.
-3. If x2-qsub encounter an error message of "SAM/BAM/CRAM file xxxxx appears to be using the wrong encoding for quality scores", you need to turn on option "-fixMisencodedQuals" in step #6 Realign Target and step #7 Indel Realigner of the qsub script located in ${WORK_DIR}/run.
-Turning on this option universally, however, would run the risk of having another error "Bad input: while fixing mis-encoded base qualities we encountered a read that was correctly encoded".
+3. If x2-qsub encounter an error message of "SAM/BAM/CRAM file xxxxx appears to be using the wrong encoding for quality scores", you need to turn on option "-fixMisencodedQuals" in step #6 Realign Target and step #7 Indel Realigner of the qsub script located in run/.
+Turning on this option universally, however, might incur the risk of having another error "Bad input: while fixing mis-encoded base qualities we encountered a read that was correctly encoded".

 ## Reference:
 1. The 3,000 rice genomes project.
 Gigascience.
 2014 May 28;3:7.